Djam88/Console-Finances/README.md

 ## Usage

-1. Modify the `dataset` array in the code to contain the actual profit/loss records you want to analyze.

-2. Open the HTML file that includes this JavaScript code in a web browser.
+1. Open the attached link here in a web browser: https://djam88.github.io/Console-Finances/

-3. Open the browser's developer console.
+2. Open the browser's developer console.

-4. The output of the analysis will be printed in the console.
+3. The output of the analysis will be displayed in the console.

 ## Output Result